rioki/www.rioki.org/content/posts/2011-05-04-project-management-software-found.md

 ---

 I have been looking for a suitable project management software for my hobby projects about as long as I have hobby projects.
-I have tried out allot of different solutions and none really gelled, until now.
+I have tried out a lot of different solutions and none really gelled, until now.

 It seems that my needs have a certain disconnect from most software.
 The reason